 Over the years, we have heard many false misconceptions about market research.
 However, three themes consistently stick out: 1) Anyone can conduct market research 2) Focus groups are always the best methodology 3 )Research is not worth the money.
 Below you will learn why these misleading statements are not still always the case.

 1. Anyone Can Conduct Market Research

-In today’s digital world there are many free and inexpensive online tools.
-As a result, companies may feel it is a cost saving to conduct research in-house over hiring a market research company.
-This is a common pitfall that many businesses conclude and is potentially quite dangerous.
-If a research study is not conducted properly, it often leads to inaccurate results.
-It could even potentially provide the wrong marketing strategy.
+In today’s digital world, there are many free and inexpensive online tools.
+As a result, companies may feel it is a cost-saving to conduct research in-house over hiring a market research company.
+Cost-saving becomes a common pitfall that many businesses conclude and is potentially quite dangerous.
+Above all, a poor research strategy leads to poor results.
+As a result, it could even possibly provide the wrong marketing strategy.

 Market research professional’s number one job is to reduce the number of errors in their quantitative, qualitative, and secondary data.
-These experts have years of training and know how to avoid errors such as improper research design, poor data collection methods, inadequate sample size & design, and improper use of statistic procedures.
+In addition, these experts have years of training and know how to avoid mistakes.
+In addition, common errors include improper research design, inferior data collection methods, small sample size & design, and improper use of statistic procedures.

 Furthermore, a third party conducting the research compared to an internal employee avoids any research biases.
 A person who is close to an issue or the everyday inner workings of a company may not have an impartial view when conducting the market research resulting in skewed findings.

 2. Focus Groups Are Always the Best Methodology

 Many of our clients love focus groups, and we often lead this qualitative research methodology.
 It provides an approach that favors the most in-depth, revealing, and personal responses.
 Another misconception about Market Research is that focus groups are the only way to go.
 However, this exploratory method is often costly and not necessarily the best approach to answer every research need.
 Given that this method only interviews a limited number of participants, the research is directional.